 What lessons might we take away from this generally?
 Here’s one…

-People know me as a strong advocate of positive thinking.
-Those who take issue with positive thinking may suggest that occasional negativity can be a consequence-free activity.
-I won’t contest occasional negativity, but habitual negativity conditions the brain expect negative outcomes.
+Habitual negativity conditions the brain to expect negative outcomes.
 As Drew and Wolfe demonstrated, expect a particular outcome and your mind will have a harder time noticing any other outcomes.

 Our habitual thoughts reveal to us what tasks we have assigned to our Reticular Activating System, that part of our brain responsible for filtering out the relevant information from the wealth of perceptions constantly around us.
 Habitual negative thoughts task the RAS with noticing things that are “wrong” around us.
-No one should be surprised if a brain so conditioned gets quite good at finding plenty wrong, and quite poor at finding anything good.
-“I was certain things would be bad, and look at all the bad I found!”
-What validation!
-Of course, such validation is moot, as it merely demonstrates that your RAS is working correctly.
+No one should be surprised if a brain so conditioned gets quite good at finding plenty wrong and quite poor at finding anything good.
+“I knew things would be bad, and look at all the bad I found!”
+Of course, such validation merely demonstrates that your RAS is working correctly.
 Drew and Wolfe’s study illustrate the potency of the RAS.
 Looking for a particular outcome is not unlike putting on blinders: showing you only what you are looking for, ignoring everything else, even when the other information might be crucial.

-These expectation blinders get reinforced with use; if you are looking for negative outcomes you will get better at it over time.
-Just like the gorilla, good outcomes become literally invisible to such a mind.
-Invisible good is very hard to appreciate or to leverage into something better.
+These expectation blinders get reinforced with use; if you are looking for negative outcomes, you will get better at it over time.
+Just like the gorilla, good outcomes become invisible to such a mind.
+Invisible good is very hard to appreciate or leverage into something better.
 Habitual negativity becomes an obstacle to achievement in and of itself.